agx540/demos-v2/Notes.md

 If using a external file you can use enhanced editor features like code completion or syntax highlighting to edit css code.

+### CSS Scoping Module

+-:host
+  Select the host of our component.
+-:host-context
+  looks in all parent nodes if a class name is there.
+  Use it purposefully.
+-::ng-deep
+  it's deprecated now
 ## CSS Selectors

+-element[attribute]
-Select all elements of type element containing a attribute with name attribute in it. element[attribute]
+  Select all elements of type element containing a attribute with name attribute in it.
+-:host
+-:host ul ::ng-deep a
+  how elements needs to be nested to match